Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside negative
 >
->  There is an **EXTERNAL ACTIVITY** section in the worksheet, which will be executed within the **GitHub Codespace** terminal.
+>  There are **EXTERNAL ACTIVITY** sections in the worksheet, which will be executed within the **GitHub Codespace** terminal.
 Details in the next steps.
 >